vercel/next.js/packages/create-next-app/README.md

     Explicitly tell the CLI to skip installing packages

+  --no-git

+    Explicitly tell the CLI to not initialize a git repository

   --yes

     Use previous preferences or defaults for all options that were not